What is Building Decarbonization?

 Electrification of Existing Buildings

-A critical change in our energy system will be the transition from direct combustion of fossil fuels to heat our buildings in favor of electricity that can be sourced renewably.
+A critical change in our energy system will be the transition from direct combustion of fossil fuels to heating our buildings in favor of electricity that can be sourced renewably.
 Heat pumps help support decarbonization targets, by fuel switching from the City’s largest source of emissions in buildings (natural gas) to clean renewable energy.

 The City’s initiative will focus on supporting installing efficient, electric systems to heat water and heat/cool interiors.
 Heat pump space and water heaters are high-efficiency alternatives to natural gas systems and have the potential to be powered by carbon-free electricity.